K4 Curriculum

 Music and Movement

-In every grade at The Geneva School, music study and performance are vital to developing an aesthetically rich liberal arts education.
+In every grade in The Geneva School lower school, music study and performance are vital to developing an aesthetically rich liberal arts education.
 In K4, the music and movement curriculum develops expressive movement, teaching students to recognize high and low pitch, internalize a steady beat, and perform fundamental elements of music.
 Students begin making musical associations with features of God’s creation.
-Music lessons are also integrated into other areas of the K4 curriculum such as the Happy Harvest program and the Three Piggy Opera.
+Music lessons are also integrated into other areas of the K4 curriculum, such as the Happy Harvest program and the Three Piggy Opera.

 Library Science